5 Tips To Get Your Kids Into Stand Up Paddle Boarding

 Start them young

 The question often asked is at what age should you start a child on the water?
-The answer has many variables but the earliest you feel comfortable taking them out as parent is the answer.
+The answer has many variables but the earliest you feel comfortable taking them out as a parent is really the best answer.

 Starting children on their SUP adventure at a young age is highly encouraged and beneficial to their development.
 Kids will learn without the fears that we possess at an older age and getting them confident in the water young is an important life skill.
 Even if they don't take to it initially, the stand up paddle board will help them cognitively with things like balance and stability.